 I am inviting you to search for the separate I in your body.
 Can you identify it anywhere?
 I remember presuming at some point that it lives behind the skin in my face, but enquiring into it I couldn’t find it.

 In my dissertation for my degree at Brighton University I asked the question how we would identify differently if we had chosen the letter “O” as the symbol referring to ourselves rather than the capital letter “I” that tends to just read as a straight line and visually connects identity with ‘linear’ thinking.
-There is such a different energy coming with the letter ‘O’ associating us with a circle, Mystery, Wholeness, Oneness, Being, all these type of associations swing with the communication of a circle.
+There is such a different energy in the letter ‘O’, associating us with a circle, Mystery, Wholeness, Oneness, Being.
 I often use circles in my digital photo montages, as you can see in the image above.

 Becoming aware that the idea of ‘entity’ is nothing more but an idea